se-for-sci/se-for-sci.github.io/content/week11/threading.md

 ### Executors

+For a lot of cases, this is extra boiler plate that can be avoided by using a higher level library, and Python provides one: `concurrent.futures`.

 Python provides a higher-level abstraction that is especially useful in data
-processing: Executors (both a threading version and a multiprocessing version).
-These are build around a thread pool and context managers:
+processing: Executors (threading, multiprocessing, and interpreter (3.14+) versions are available).
+These are build around a thread pool and context
+managers:

 ```python
 from concurrent.futures import ThreadPoolExecutor